hrdwsong/CR-FCM/README.md

 - Put them in the corresponding folders.

-- Run ./run.bat in bash shell.
+- Run ./run.bat in conda prompt.

 ## Acknowledgement
 This repository is built using components of the [FewTURE](https://github.com/mrkshllr/FewTURE) repository for pretraining and the [CPEA](https://github.com/FushengHao/CPEA) repository for training and inference.